SethVandebrooke/node-project-template/docs/config/dev-homepage.md

 - Jest allows for multiple test writting styles, including Jasmine.
 - Jest is especially good at clearly pointing out context when things break, better than anything else I've used for NodeJS.

-### Generating the documentation

-The documentation generation is already pre-configured and ready to go, all you have to do is run the following command in the project directory: `npm run generate-docs`

 ## Project Commands

 The project has a number of out of the box commands for performing a few handy operations.